micoloth/vscode-reactive-jupyter/README.md

 Currently, `reactive-jupyter` works by performing simple Static Code Analysis of a Python script to find dependencies between the various statements.

-Because of the very imperative nature of the Python language, it is impossible to reliably capture the effects of **impure** statements, i.e. statements that **modify a variable in place**.
+Because of the very imperative nature of the Python language, it's impossible to capture the effects of **impure** statements, i.e. statements that **modify a variable in place**.

-These are not handled by this extension, and will not trigger the execution of the statements that depend on them.
+These are ***NOT*** handled by this extension, and will not trigger the execution of the statements that depend on them.

 By default, try to write your script in a Functional style:
- - Don't reassign variable with the same name
+ - Don't reassign variables with the same name
- - Only write **pure** functions.
+ - Only use **pure** functions.

 This makes your code easier to reason about, for humans as well as for computers.

-Still, some impure statements, like `mylist.append(1)` or `model.train()`, are inevitable.
+Still, some impure statements, like `mylist.append(x)` or `model.train()`, are inevitable.

 As a workaround for this limitation, you can do 2 things:
  - Always wrap your impure statements into a function which returns the mutated object in the end, and reassign the variable.
 For example: